 Looking after yourself involves looking after your relationships, your health and your wellbeing.
 When you are focused on babies and children, it’s easy to forget or run out of time to focus on yourself.
 Caring for a child with disabilities can be even more time-consuming and stressful, therefore it is important to develop strategies to look after yourself in order to be able to care for your child.

-Contact (for families with disabled children) have a some tips for looking after yourself and coping with stress: https://contact.org.uk/help-for-families/information-advice-services/your-child-your-family/coping-with-stress/
+Contact (for families with disabled children) have a some tips for looking after yourself and coping with stress.

-Good Thinking – Public Health England and NHS sponsored service available online or via an app.
-It provides free support to help people reduce stress and anxiety, improve their sleep and help lift their mood: https://www.good-thinking.uk/
+Good Thinking is a Public Health England and NHS sponsored service available online or via an app.
+It provides free support to help people reduce stress and anxiety, improve their sleep and help lift their mood.

-Events in Merton – Keep an eye on our events page for workshops to help you to develop strategies to promote wellbeing.
+Events in Merton – Keep an eye on our events page for workshops and other activities.